Kinematics/kparser/Documentations/readme.txt

 If you are running Windows Vista, you may need to adjust the runtime permisssions for the program.

-Right click select Properties on the .exe file.
+Right click on the .exe file and select Properties.
 Go to the Compatibility tab and check the check box "Run this program as an Administrator".